About Macular Degeneration

 Izervay

-Izervay announced FDA approval in August of 2023, becoming the second available treatment option for GA.
-It works differently than Syfrovre, by targeting excessive activation of the complement system(2) — the immune system’s early response system.
-Izervay works by blocking excess production of the C5 protein, which researchers believe cause the development of GA lesions and scarring that cause vision loss.
+Izervay works by blocking excess production of the C5 protein, part of the immune system’s early response system, which researchers believe causes the development of GA lesions and scarring that cause vision loss.